Intimate Botswana & Zimbabwe Encounter

 An exciting day ahead as we tour thundering Victoria Falls* after breakfast.
 Known by the local Kololo tribe as Mosi oa Tunya, “the smoke that thunders”, Victoria Falls is the largest waterfall in the world and a UNESCO World Heritage Site.
 It measures 1,708 meters wide and 108 meters high, making for one of the most wondrous sites on earth.
 Next take a short journey across the border to Kasane in Botswana, the gateway to Chobe National Park.
 The second largest national park in Botswana, Chobe has the largest concentration of elephant found in Africa.
 The afternoon is free to relax by the pool or enjoy optional activities, such as a game drive into the park.

-Overnight: Chobe Safari Lodge, Chobe National Park (2 nights) (B)
+Overnight: Cresta Mowana Safari Resort & Spa, Chobe National Park (2 nights) (B)

 (Rooms with en suite bathrooms, swimming pool, bar & restaurant)

 We cross the border back into Zimbabwe on the scenic drive to our lodge, situated in a private concession near Hwange National Park.
-Upon arrival, we visit the fascinating Painted Dog Conservation Centre.
-This unique facility works to preserve Africa’s most endangered species, the wild dog.
-We will have the chance to learn about these incredible animals and perhaps even see some up close at the sanctuary.
+Hwange is one of Africa’s finest havens for wildlife.
+Spot great herds of elephant, buffalo and zebra, as well as a very large concentration of giraffe.
+The park also offers the opportunity to see many predators and endangered species.
 If time allows, we can partake in an optional game drive in the concession during the afternoon.

-Overnight: Elephant’s Eye, Hwange National Park (2 nights) (B, L, D)
+Overnight: Nantwich Lodge, Hwange National Park (2 nights) (B, L, D)

 (Chalets with en suite bathrooms, swimming pool & bar area)

-Today we head to Binga, located on the south eastern shore of Lake Kariba.
-Here we board a luxury houseboat for a relaxing two-night trip on the water.
+Board our flight to Deka Airstrip, where we are met for a road transfer to Msuna Island on the Zambezi River.
+Here, we board a luxury houseboat for a relaxing two-night trip on the water.
 Surrounded by stunning sun-baked African hills, Lake Kariba is a photographer’s dream.
 This manmade inland sea supports enormous reserves of game, some of which we will see from our boat.
-Our breathtaking voyage takes us to the Sengwe River for afternoon wildlife activities and sunset.
-Here we spot an abundance of bird and animal life, which could include elephant, crocodile, hippo and the iconic fish eagle.
+Our breathtaking voyage takes us between Msuna River and Mibizi area, which forms the beginning of Lake Kariba.
+En route, we spot an abundance of bird and animal life, which could include elephant, crocodile, hippo and the iconic fish eagle.
 We then take in a breathtaking African sunset, followed by drinks and dinner on board our vessel.

-Overnight: Sovereign Houseboat, Lake Kariba (2 nights) (B, D)
+Overnight: Sovereign Houseboat, Lake Kariba (2 nights) (B, L, D)

 (Cabins with en suite bathrooms, plunge pool & dining room area)

-A fitting end to our houseboat experience with morning game viewing activities on Lake Kariba.
-Afterwards we cruise back to Binga.
-After disembarking, we travel south to the incredible Matobo Hills*, an area of exquisite beauty steeped in tribal history and dramatic rock landscapes.
-This unforgettable World Heritage Site is home to white and black rhinoceros, both incredibly rare, as well as sable antelope and the world’s densest population of leopard.
+After disembarking our houseboat, we transfer back to Deka Airstrip for our flight back to Hwange Airport.
+Continue via road to our lodge in the incredible Matobo Hills*, an area of exquisite beauty steeped in tribal history and dramatic rock landscapes.
+This unforgettable World Heritage Site is home to white and black rhinoceros, both incredibly rare, as well as sable antelope and a dense population of leopard.
 Bird life is prolific and includes the highest concentration of black eagles in the world.
 The traditional home of the San (Bushman) people, this area boasts a legacy of rock art that dates back 13,000 years.
 The earliest drawings were left by early Stone Age hunter gatherer-societies.

 Overnight: Shashani Matobo Hills Lodge, Matobo Hills (2 nights) (B, L, D)